Resident Policies and Regulations

 Walls

-We prefer you to use the slanting nail type of hangers.
-If you have questions about items that are heavy or difficult to hang, please call
+We prefer you to use the slanting nail type of hanger.
+If you have questions about items that are heavy or difficult to hang, please call the office.
+Mirror tiles, contact paper, wallpaper, and other wall coverings with adhesive backing are not permitted without our prior written consent.

 Windows